Pathobiology

 image

-The role of extracellular cytokine targets in SpA pathobiology
+Watch Prof Sewerin decipher the role of extracellular cytokine targets in SpA pathobiology by playing the animation below

 There are many clinically validated targets involved in spondyloarthritis pathobiology, including IL-17, TNF, IL-12, IL-23 and JAK/STAT.
 Although the relative contributions of each are complex, important distinctions are emerging about which cytokines contribute to the various clinical manifestations and SpA disease phenotypes.2,3,9,10,11 Emerging studies are revealing a new dimension of complexity in the IL-17 pathway that may help explain its in vivo functions.12